 Press the all the seams to the darker fabric and you’ll have 4 finished Flying Geese units.

 Before I sew the units together, I like to take the time to trim off any tails sticking out on the edges.
 I find that when I take the time do this extra step, it eliminates any bumps created in the seam when the needle hits the bulky area.
 Eliminating this bulk creates a smoother seam.
 This is also a good time to remeasure and square up your unit.
 Sewing with scant 1/4” seams give you a little extra area for squaring up.

 I used the entire width of my fabric to create the stripes on the banner.
 I sewed 2 1/2” strips by the width of fabric, alternating 3 red with 2 cream.
 I then squared up and cut off the selvages.
 I wanted my stripes to be as long as possible.
 Don’t have room for a really long banner?
 You can cut your striped section to any length you desire!

 A kit of fabrics for quilt top, binding, and backing plus the cute star quilt hanger is available while supplies last for $45.75 ppd.
 (WI residents, $43.75 ppd.) from Sew ‘n Save of Racine, 3701 Durand Ave., Racine, WI 53405; 262-554-6445; email@example.com; sewnsaveofracine.com.

-If you don’t already have a copy of our May/June issue, you can order print and digital magazines in our online shop.
-The Candy Box quilt pattern is also available separately as an instant digital download.
-And there are still a few Candy Box quilt kits and backing fabric packs available, too!
+Thanks, Karin!
+If you don’t already have a copy of our June/July issue, you can order print and digital magazines in our online shop.
+The Patriotic Star quilt pattern is also available separately as an instant digital download.
+The pattern includes step-by-step photos and instructions for making a hanging sleeve for your wall quilt!